 The NSW Science Grants program is funded by the NSW Department of Industry and the Commonwealth Department of Industry, Innovation and Science.
 It aims to develop the network of NSW Regional Science Hubs.
-These are local partnerships that bring together multidisciplinary teams to develop and deliver high-profile STEM engagement programs in NSW.
+These local partnerships bring together multidisciplinary teams to develop and deliver high-profile STEM engagement programs in NSW.

 Inspiring Australia (NSW) welcomes applications from regional organisations operating as Science Hubs for funds of up to $8,000 to facilitate the delivery of year-round public engagement programs.
 Applicants must present at least five events that promote science and technology over a 12-month period in 2020.
 Please note that these grants are for public community events, not schools events.